 Personality disorder symptoms can begin to appear in adolescence, and continue into adulthood.
 The personality disorder can range from mild to very severe, and an individual sufferer may be more or less symptomatic at different times in their life.
 Personality disorder symptoms typically become more pronounced during times of stress.
 Symptoms include:

 - Intense emotions that can change quickly ( for example feeling happy in the morning and low in the afternoon)

 - Acting impulsively and engaging in potentially harmful behaviour

 - Difficulty in making and keeping stable relationships

 - Worries about being abandoned, feeling lonely and empty

 - Difficulty with self-identity, not having a strong sense of who you are or this changing dependent on company

 - Paranoia, having psychotic experiences such as seeing or hearing things other people don't

-Personality disorder consists of a number of separate conditions which all affect how people manage their emotions, and their relationships with others.
+Personality disorders consists of a number of separate conditions and symptoms which all affect how people manage their emotions, and their relationships with others.
 This can cause the sufferer to behave in a way which is upsetting to others or causes harm to themselves.The different disorders can be broadly grouped into three clusters, called A, B and C. Not infrequently, sufferers may meet diagnostic criteria for more than one disorder, which may be from different clusters.